 Demo Issuer

-The Demo Issuer is an open-source Sample Library written in Golang built on top of Iden3 Protocol.
+The Demo Issuer is an open-source Sample Libraryarrow-up-right written in Golang built on top of Iden3 Protocolarrow-up-right.
 It contains the minimum functionalities necessary to run an issuer.
 Any integrators can fork the repo and start issuing claims!

 The features of the Demo Issuer are: